an independent Search Engine for VPSs ranked by price

 # apt install openssh-server

-For simplicity, enable PermitRootLogin yes in the /etc/ssh/sshd_config of the live environment, then set a secure root password and restart OpenSSH:
+For simplicity, enable PermitRootLogin yes in /etc/ssh/sshd_config of the live environment, then set a secure root password and restart OpenSSH:

 # passwd